udacity/cloud-developer/Practice_Server/README.md

 The server is dependent on Nodejs and Node Package Manager.
 Installation instructions can be found [here](https://nodejs.org/en/download/)

+* To test if Nodejs is installed, execute the following code in your terminal: `npm -v`

 We can issue and save requests to the server with ease using Postman.
 Installation instruction can be found [here](https://www.getpostman.com/downloads/).